jrvanderveen/individualist-webapp/README.md

 TODO:

 	  integrate database with api
-  build more beautiful front end add in addition features like rating/searching for recipies
+	  build more beautiful front end
+	  add in addition features like rating or searching for recipies